Skip to main content

 History Timeline

-The first church in the village of bobbing would most likely have been a chapel built in the 1100s for the Savage family who also built the medieval Bobbing Court of which the ruins are only just down the round from the church.
-It is likely this was a family chapel, many of the later members of the family are buried in the church.
-Early evidence for Bobbing church comes from a record of a tithe being paid to the prioress of Minster Priory in Sheppey in 1186.
+The first church in the village of Bobbing would most likely have been a chapel built in the 1100s for the Savage family, who also built the medieval Bobbing Court, of which the ruins are only just down the road from the church.
+It is likely this was a family chapel.
+Many of the later members of the family are buried in the church.
+The earliest evidence for Bobbing Church comes from a record of a tithe being paid to the prioress of Minster Priory in Sheppey in 1186.

 The Nave and Chancel